Gingerbread (architecture): Characteristics

 Gingerbread houses in the northern provinces of Thailand combined the Lan Na arts and crafts and Victorian-era architecture.
 Additionally, commercial buildings owned by Chinese settlers and Burmese logging workers incorporated elaborate gingerbread decoration as part of the unique half-wood half-concrete structure called Saranai (or Salanai).
 These buildings are terraced houses with folding front doors on the first floor that can be fully opened to use as a storefront.
 The eaves, air passages above the doors, and ornate balustrades are decorated with intricately carved wood panels in different styles including Burmese style.
 These commercial buildings can be seen in Chiang Mai and Lampang.

 There were no specific patterns on the gingerbread trim used in the houses in Bangkok and the northern provinces.
 The principal design elements of Victorian Gothic such as quatrefoil, cross, and flame were used as an inspiration and several gingerbread patterns were developed locally.
 Popular patterns included, tulips, vines, geometric shapes, mosquito larvae, fruits and vegetables.
 The fretworks were made by using both perforated and carved woods.
-Most of artisans were local and Chineses that made the fretwork locally, but some of the gingerbread trim were made in Bangkok and shipped to the construction sites.
+Most artisans were local and Chinese that made the fretwork locally, but some of the gingerbread trim was made in Bangkok and shipped to construction sites.

-A unique character of gingerbread houses in Thailand to adapt to warmer climate was the use of gingerbread-style fretwork to create air passages and install them near the floor or under the roof to allow air to flow throughout the house.
+A unique character of gingerbread houses in Thailand, to adapt to warmer climate, was the use of gingerbread-style fretwork to create air passages and install them near the floor or under the roof to allow air to flow throughout the house.

 Preservation

-Many of the gingerbread houses that are owned by the Thai government or temples are preserved in a good condition.
+Many of the gingerbread houses that are owned by the Thai government or temples are preserved in good condition.
 However, many private homes are at risk of destruction by the elements due to high costs of maintenance of intricate fretwork.
 Another approach to preservation is to repurpose the buildings.
 Some private homes have been preserved and given a new life as museums.
-A deserted gingerbread house, a former private residence in Bangkok, was restored and tuned into a cafe.
+A deserted gingerbread house, a former private residence in Bangkok, was restored and turned into a cafe.

 Many teak gingerbread houses in the northern provinces, especially in Chiang Rai, Chiang Mai, and Phayao, have been destroyed throughout the years as the owners demolished them to sell the wood due to high demand of second-hand teak wood since 1989.
 To combat this issue, the Phrae Architectural Heritage Club has engaged the communities in Phrae to preserve their gingerbread houses and turned them into a major tourist attraction for Phrae.